Anharmonic quantum mechanical systems do not feature phase space trajectories: Abstract

 \section{Abstract}

 Phase space dynamics in classical mechanics is described by transport along trajectories.
-Amongst quantum mechanical systems, only systems with at most quadratic potentials allow for a trajectory-based description of their phase space dynamics.
-We show that anharmonic quantum mechanical systems' generation of quantum-mechanical coherences is responsible for the occurrence of singularities in their phase space velocity fields.
-This implies that anharmonic quantum systems cannot feature trajectories.
-For their quantum phase space dynamics the Lagrangian approach of moving-with-the-flow along trajectories yields misleading results.
-This invalidates some trajectory-based approaches to quantum phase space studies.
+Anharmonic quantum mechanical systems do not allow for a trajectory-based description of their \ps dynamics.
+This invalidates some approaches to quantum \ps studies.
+We first demonstrate the absence of trajectories in general terms.
+We then give an explicit proof for all quantum \ps distributions with negative values: we show that the generation of coherences in anharmonic quantum mechanical systems is responsible for the occurrence of singularities in their \ps velocity fields, and vice versa.
+This explains numerical problems repeatedly reported in the literature, and provides deeper insight into the nature of quantum \ps dynamics.